 We built 4 showers at the school for girls and provided pads and menstrual hygiene training to keep girls in school.

 The school has been very oversubscribed, so we provided laptops, projectors and remote learning hot spots.

-In December 2018 we started building 3 new classrooms now over 600 vulnerable children attend the school.
+In December 2018 we started building 3 new classrooms, officially handed over by Friends of Monze trustees June 2019.